ArkEcosystem/desktop-wallet/README.md

 [Latest Release](https://github.com/kapucoin/kapu-desktop/releases)

 ## Features
-* Available on ***Windows***, ***Linux*** (ubuntu/debian) and ***Macosx*** (signed)
+* Available on ***Windows***, ***Linux*** (Ubuntu/Debian) and ***MacOSX*** (signed).
-* No wait to sync to the network: launch and use.
+* No need to download KAPU blockchain, just sync to the network: launch and use within seconds.
-* view any account from its address (transactions, delegate status and votes)
+* View any account from its address (transactions, delegate status and votes).
-* (soon) deposit KAPU using altcoins or USD (via changer.com) - no registration needed
-* label any account
+* Label any account and add your own contacts.
+* Hardware wallet support : Ledger Nano S.
-* realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
+* Real-time currency value (updated every 5 min) in USD, EUR, BTC, HKD, JPY, CNY, AUD, GBP, Rubble, ...
-* autoconnecting to a healthy kapu network peer.
-If the peer is not good any more, automatically find a new one.
+* Autoconnect to a healthy KAPU network peer.
+If the peer is not good anymore, it will automatically find a new one.
-* send kapu from/to any account.
+* Send ark from / to any account.
-* easily switch to different network, or private chains
+* Easily switch to a different network, or private chains.
-* customize background
+* Customized backgrounds and themes for better user experience.
+* Choose between dark or light mode.
-* isolated processes on Windows and Macosx to prevent from data sniffing or injection.
+* Isolated processes on Windows and MacOSX to prevent from data sniffing or injection.
-* Translations (thanks to the kapu community).
-Please help contributing

-If you login to your account (with your passphrase)
-* (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed
-* Organise your accounts with virtual folders (for instance savings, personnal etc...) so you don't pay any transfer fee
+* Organise your accounts with virtual folders (for instance savings, personnal etc...) so you don't pay any transfer fee (stored locally).
-* Update your votes.
+* Change your delegate vote.
-* Save your passphrases (unsecured so far, secured vault in the near future)
+* When new version is available, message is shown in the right upper part.
+* Easy to update - download latest version, start installation program and it will automatically remove previous version and install new one.

-Second signature supported.
-Multisignature accounts not yet supported.
+* Second signature supported.
+* (soon) Deposit or withdraw KAPU using altcoins or USD (via exchange) - no registration needed.
+* (soon) Multisignature accounts.
+* **SAVE YOUR PASSPHRASE(S) - if you lose it, you lose access to that particular KAPU address(es).
+There is no forgot my password option with blockchains and no one can help you retrieve it!**

 ## Screenshots
 ![linux](http://i.imgur.com/snJi21i.jpg)